 Table of Contents

 We had a bit of a rough journey coming from Pushkar to Sawai Madhopur.
-We had opted for a taxi as it would be faster and less time-consuming, and to make a very long story short: the driver got lost in the fog, and the trip that was supposed to last 3-4 hours ended up lasting 11 hours.
-At one point when passing through a small village, the driver stopped in front of a group of local men and suggested us to stay there until the fog lifted.
+We had pre-booked a taxi as it would be faster, and to make a very long story short: the driver got lost in the fog, and the trip that was supposed to last 3-4 hours ended up lasting 11 hours.
+At one point when passing through a small village in the middle of the night, the driver stopped in front of a group of local men and suggested us to stay there until the fog lifted.

-This happened just a month after the terrible gang rapes of local girls and travelers.
-So no way!!
+This happened just a month after the terrible gang rape and murder of local girl in Delhi.
+So, no way we were stopping!
 I was not about to risk getting attacked, and he certainly didn’t seem like he’d care if I did, so I firmly told him to KEEP MOVING.
-I didn’t get any sleep that night as I was making sure that he didn’t drive us somewhere he wasn’t supposed to.
+I didn’t get any sleep that night as I was making sure that he didn’t stop somewhere he wasn’t supposed to.

-We arrived at our hotel 6.30 in the morning – ready for the Ranthambore National Park safari leaving at 7.
-I was knackered and in no mood at all to go anywhere than to bed and sleep.
-I did get a few minutes sleep, though, before the tour guide came to our room and said: “Let’s find some tigers!”
+We arrived at our hotel 6.30 in the morning – ready for the Ranthambore tiger safari at 7 a.m.
+I was knackered and in no mood to go anywhere than to bed and sleep.
+I did manage to get a few minutes sleep, though, before the tour guide came to our room and said: “Let’s find some tigers!”

-Ranthambore safari booking is easy, and there are two safaris a day.
-One at 7am and one at 2pm.
+Ranthambore safari booking is easy, and you can join two safaris a day.
 Each safari lasts about three hours, and you’re best off going on the morning tours as tigers are more active during these hours.
 The Ranthambore national park entry fee is $42 per person for a 6 seater shared jeep, and we booked it through tourmyindia.com.

-Before entering the park, we had to sign a statement, basically saying that a) if we got attacked by a tiger, we could not sue the safari park, and b) If we were eaten by a tiger, it was at our own risk.
+Before entering the park, we had to sign a statement, basically saying that a) if we got attacked by a tiger, we could not sue Ranthambore tiger safari, and b) if we were eaten by a tiger, it was at our own risk.

 Driving into the park was really exciting, and I paid attention the every tiny leaf moving, ready to shoot tons of pictures.